brcesar/Portf-lio/Supervised Learning : Classification - Credit Card Risk Evaluation/README.md

 - Naive Bayes
 - Support Vector Machines (SVM)

+Dataset Information: this is a dataset obtained from GitHub with client's information of a credit card company.
+ - 26 features
+ - 64591 samples
+ - 2 classes

 #### The goal is to predict the default target:

 - False - Who has paid the bill (here is the negative)